tehruttiger/Stockpiler/README.md

 # To use:
 1. Launch Foxhole and Deploy
 2. Launch Stockpiler
+3. If you're using modded icons, set your icon set to Modded in the upper left and make sure Learning Mode is checked
-3. Open your Map
+4. Open your Map
-4. Hover your cursor over the Stockpile/Bunker Base/Town Hall/etc you wish to transcribe **on the map**
+5. Hover your cursor over the Stockpile/Bunker Base/Town Hall/etc you wish to transcribe **on the map**
 - Remember you can tab while hovering over a Seaport/Storage Depot where you have multiple private stockpiles
-5. Press the **F3** key
+6. Press the **F3** key

+If you are using modded icons and have Learning Mode on, you will get a series of popups where you are asked to identify each icon it finds.
+It will learn your choices, so over time you will build your set.
+Once it has run through all new icons with you, it will export the results as normal.

 If the stockpile is a named stockpile that Stockpiler has never seen before:
 - Stockpiler will display an image of the stockpile name and ask you to enter the name